 Data privacy protection laws are rapidly changing and likely will continue to do so for the foreseeable future and may be inconsistent from jurisdiction to jurisdiction.
 For example, the E.U. and China have taken a broader view than other jurisdictions as to what is considered personal information and has imposed greater obligations under data privacy and protection regulations, including those imposed under the GDPR.
 The U.S. government, including the Federal Trade Commission and the Department of Commerce, various U.S. state governments, and other various national and local governments are continuing to review the need for greater regulation over the collection, sharing, use, retention, or sale of personal information and information about consumer behavior on the Internet and on mobile devices.
 Complying with emerging and changing laws and regulations could require us to incur substantial costs or impact our approach to operating and marketing our games.
-Due to the rapidly changing nature of these data privacy protection laws, there is not always clear guidance from the respective government and consumer agencies worldwide have also called for new regulation and changes in industry practices.
+Due to the rapidly changing nature of these data privacy protection laws, there is not always clear guidance from the respective governments and regulators regarding the interpretation of the law, which may create the risk of an inadvertent violation.
+Various government and consumer agencies worldwide have also called for new regulation and changes in industry practices.
 In addition, in some cases, we are dependent upon our platform providers and external data processors to assist us in ensuring compliance with these various types of regulations, and a violation by one of these third parties may also subject us to government investigations and result in substantial fines.

 Player interaction with our games is subject to our privacy policies, end user license agreements ("EULAs"), and terms of service.
 If we fail to comply with our posted privacy policies, EULAs, or terms of service, or if we fail to comply with existing privacy-related or data protection laws and regulations, it could result in proceedings or litigation against us by governmental authorities or others, which could result in fines or judgments against us, damage our reputation, impact our financial condition, and harm our business.
-If regulators, the media, consumers, or employees raise any concerns about our privacy and data protection practices, even if unfounded, this could also result in fines or judgments against us, damage our reputation, negatively impact our financial condition, or damage our business.
+If regulators, the media, consumers, or employees raise any concerns about our privacy and data protection or consumer protection practices, even if unfounded, this could also result in fines or judgments against us, damage our reputation, negatively impact our financial condition, or damage our business.